isaacsoriano/isaacsoriano/README.md

-### 👋 Hi there, I'm @isaacsoriano
+👋 Hi there, I'm @isaacsoriano

-- 👀 I’m interested in Flutter and mobile app development
+    👀 I’m passionate about mobile app development

-- 🌱 I’m currently learning to build an app using the Flutter framework
+    🌱 Currently learning and building apps with the Flutter framework

-- 🛠️ Working on a thesis project involving YOLOv4-Tiny and real-time tool recognition
+    💡 I enjoy turning ideas into functional, user-friendly applications

-- ⚡ Fun fact: My favorite debugging tool is coffee. ☕
+    ⚡ Fun fact: My favorite debugging tool is coffee. ☕

 <!---